sillygru/CDN/prestiges/README.md

-All prestiges are linked to ScIds:
+All prestiges are linked to Sc Ids:
 - 39000000 - Wood
 - 39000001 - Bronze
 - 39000002 - Silver